akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+## Day 199: Monday September 27, 2021

+**Pomodoros Completed**: 3

+**Progress**:
+- [x] Continue RB101 Outline

+**My Feelings**: Getting back into things.
+A lot of catching up to do today.
+Will aim for more work tomorrow.
+___
+*Unscheduled break for health **9/17 - 9/26** (10 days).
+It concerns me how many days I've had to take off from Launch School in the last 2 months.
+However, I have been seeking advice from my doctor and recently got some answers as to why I may have been having more severe symptoms than typical for me.
+It's both a relief and a bit of a stressor, as I'm worried my current state will become my "new normal", but either way, I am working on adapting.
+Still trying to find the balance between resilience and overwork.*
+___

 ## Day 198: Thursday September 16, 2021

 **Pomodoros Completed**: 4